-A cell value is a bare input string, represented as a unicode string (str in Python 3, unicode in Python 2).
+A cell value is a bare input string, represented as a str (or an unicode if it contains non-ASCII characters).

 - Numbers are converted to strings. - Formulas (e.g. "=SUM(A2:A)") are never expanded, and returned as-is.

 Inversely, you can create a formula cell by writing a formula string like "=SUM(A2:A)".